devChuk/csci-ua.0480-fall2016-001/slides/09/templating.markdown

 <section markdown="block">
 ## Block Expressions / Helpers

+__From the handlebars docs__

-"Block expressions allow you to define helpers that will invoke a section of your template with a different context than the current"
+> Block expressions allow you to define helpers that will invoke a section of your template with a different context than the current

 * {:.fragment} ...errr ... basically, that means __you'll be able to add control structures to your templates, like conditionals and iteration.__
 * {:.fragment} use double curly braces, but prefix your helper with a hash... and make sure you close it at the end